 - 1 cup water

-- Put pork and 1 cup water into slow cooker
+- Put pork and 1 cup beef broth (or water) into slow cooker

 Freezer Meal Instructions: